-Giving Back: IGNITE Mentor Marissa Scavelli
+Giving Back: Ignite Peer Mentor Marissa Scavelli

 Marissa Scavelli is a current UIC junior and one of the mentors in Student Leadership and Civic Engagement’s IGNITE program.
 IGNITE is a semester-long program for first-and second-year undergraduate students that explores the concepts of leadership and self-reflection.
 IGNITE students gain insight into the values, communication, and leadership competencies necessary for positive involvement at UIC.
 A key component of IGNITE are meetings with student mentors, upper-class students who share their experience with IGNITE participants.